dfuse-io/docs/content/guides/core-concepts/graphql.md

 ### Multiple GraphQL queries in one request:

-The following query (try it on [GraphiQL](https://mainnet.eos.dfuse.io/graphiql/?query=ewogIHN0YXJ0OiBibG9ja0lEQnlUaW1lKHRpbWU6ICIyMDE5LTAxLTAxVDAwOjAwOjAwWiIpIHsKICAgIHRpbWUKICAgIG51bQogICAgaWQKICB9CiAgZW5kOiBibG9ja0lEQnlUaW1lKHRpbWU6ICIyMDE5LTAyLTAxVDAwOjAwOjAwWiIpIHsKICAgIHRpbWUKICAgIG51bQogICAgaWQKICB9Cn0K)):
+The following query (try it on {{< external-link title="GraphiQL" href="https://mainnet.eos.dfuse.io/graphiql/?query=ewogIHN0YXJ0OiBibG9ja0lEQnlUaW1lKHRpbWU6ICIyMDE5LTAxLTAxVDAwOjAwOjAwWiIpIHsKICAgIHRpbWUKICAgIG51bQogICAgaWQKICB9CiAgZW5kOiBibG9ja0lEQnlUaW1lKHRpbWU6ICIyMDE5LTAyLTAxVDAwOjAwOjAwWiIpIHsKICAgIHRpbWUKICAgIG51bQogICAgaWQKICB9Cn0K)" >}}:

 * Issues a GraphQL _query_ that retrieves responses for two queries at once
 * Each querying the block ID and number less than or equal to the date specified in `time`.